-Section 3: Selection of Officers - Officer positions shall be filled after every election at the first official Board meeting following the election.
+Section 3: Selection of Officers - Officer positions shall be filled after every election at the first official Board meeting following the seating of the newly elected board.

 Section 4: Officer Terms - The Officers shall serve one (1) election term and serve at the pleasure of the Board.
 They may stand for reelection every election.